Domingo-Gomez-Perez/DA2425/capitulo_4/chapter4.md

 As a stretch goal, we will also try to implement either "Lazy Scheme" as described in section 4.2 or "Amb" as described in section 4.3.

 Please find the file `meta.rkt` to start doing your work.
+Make sure to complete the `seval` function to handle different types of expressions such as primitives, symbols, define, if, quote, begin, lambda, and procedure applications.